Bachelor of Science (BS) in Software Engineering

 - Performing risk management assessments

-Software engineers are expected to have technical know-how, verifiable personal accomplishments and experience with utilizing embedded systems, as well as individual and team-based projects.
-Students in the software engineering degree program should be able to look after complicated systems and contribute to the analysis, design and program development of those systems.
-Additionally, software engineering students should be proficient with testing tools and methodologies, design patterns, Cloud and IoT integration, MLOps and fault-tolerant systems.
+Software engineers are typically expected to have technical knowledge and understanding, verifiable personal accomplishments, and experience with utilizing embedded systems, as well as individual and team-based projects.
+Students in the software engineer program are taught to look after complicated systems and contribute to the analysis, design and program development of those systems.
+Additionally, software engineering majors will explore testing tools and methodologies, design patterns, Cloud and IoT integration, MLOps and fault-tolerant systems.

-Software engineering courses are taught by experts in their respective fields who share extensive engineering, business and computer science knowledge and experience.
-This 128-credit program will cover topics including:
+Courses are taught by professionals in their respective fields who share extensive engineering, business and software knowledge and experience.
+This 128-credit software engineering program will cover topics including:

 - Eliciting project requirements